CAUXlab/IntegrAlign/README.md

 - Alternative format: .tif (HALO)

    - Use this when phenotyping was performed in HALO and unmixing was handled by inForm.
-The quality of the image (at the mirrored cursor visualization step) will be reduced.
+The fine-tunning step will be suboptimal, as the image quality (for the mirrored cursor visualization) will be drastically reduced due to closed indica .tif format.
+Additionally, image loading time may take longer (bigger files than .qptiff for the same image size).

 <u>2.
 Annotation Files</u>